Pachpadra Refinery

-Pachpadra Refinery is an upcoming public sector refinery and petrochemical complex in the Pachpadra (now Balotra district) of Rajasthan, India.
-It is owned by HPCL Rajasthan Refinery Limited (HRRL), a joint venture between Hindustan Petroleum Corporation Limited and the Government of Rajasthan.
-This refinery will be connected with Jamnagar Refinery and Bathinda Refinery through Amritsar Jamnagar Expressway.
+Pachpadra Refinery also officially known as HPCL Rajasthan Refinery Limited is a public sector refinery and petrochemical complex in the Pachpadra (now Balotra district) of Rajasthan, India.
+It is owned by HPCL Rajasthan Refinery Limited (HRRL), a joint venture between Hindustan Petroleum Corporation Limited (HPCL) and the Government of Rajasthan, with an equity participation of 74% and 26%, respectively.
+This refinery will be connected with Jamnagar Refinery and Bathinda Refinery through the Amritsar–Jamnagar Expressway.

 Developments

 The government will set up petrochemicals hub near the refinery.
 High level infrastructure for petroleum, chemicals and petrochemicals has begun to develop near the refinery.
 An area of 100 sq km has been identified near the refinery to build a processing unit and large industries have started.

+The refinery was designed and planned by Engineers India Limited(EIL).The construction of the refinery was done by Megha Engineering and Infrastructures Ltd.

 In October 2025, the Jodhpur Division of North Western Railway finalized plans to connect Pachpadra Refinery to the railway network, which is expected to support freight transport and regional development in Rajasthan.

 Construction and capacity

-The foundation stones of the project were laid on 18 September 2013 by then Indian National Congress president Sonia Gandhi.
-The projects kick-started only after the Prime Minister Narendra Modi inaugurated the works on 16 January 2018 and was planned to be completed by Jan 2024.
+The foundation stones of the project were laid on 18 September 2013 by then Indian National Congress president Sonia Gandhi and was planned to be completed by Jan 2024.

 The project has planned capacity of 9 million tonne per year of refining capacity and 2 million tonne per year of petrochemical complex capacity.
 It will be spread across 4400.4 acre of land.

 The facility will have 29 process units, such as a 9 MMTPA crude distillation unit, 4.8 MMTPA vacuum distillation unit, 1.8 MMTPA naphtha hydrotreater unit, a diesel hydrotreater unit at 4.1 MMTPA, a delayed coker unit with capacity 2.4 MMTPA, vacuum gas oil hydrotreater with a capacity of 3.5 MMTPA and a fluidised catalytic cracking unit of 2.9 MMTPA.
 Engineers India Limited (EIL) is involved in the Rajasthan Refinery Project's Mechanical Completion of the Compressed Air & Cryogenic Nitrogen Plant, Crude Distillation Unit (CDU) and Vacuum Distillation Unit (VDU) site in Barmer, India.
 EIL, along with HPCL and Tata Projects Limited, has achieved milestones in the project, including casting the raft for the TS - 5 and the footing of 3400 M3.
 EIL has also successfully erected the VGO HDT Reactor.
 Other units include an Isomerisation unit, a dual-feed cracker unit, an ethylene recovery unit, two polyethylene units and two polypropylene units.
 The polypropylene units will use Lummus' Novolen process reactors and Novolen high performance catalyst.

 Contractors who were selected for various units were: